Imagine sitting at your desk and trying to focus on a project due soon.

 The Pomodoro technique is the brainchild of Francesco Cirillo.

 In the 1980s, he was a university student struggling to focus on his studies.
-Cirillo grabbed a kitchen timer and committed to focusing on his studies for at least 10 minutes.
-By setting a timer and constraining himself to a short duration of time, he was able to focus and get work done.
-"Pomodoro" is the Italian word for tomato, named after the tomato-shaped timer he used for his focused work session.
+To solve this, Cirillo grabbed a kitchen timer and committed to focusing on his studies for at least 10 minutes.
+By setting a timer and forcing himself to work for a short duration of time, he was able to focus and build momentum.

 And the Pomodoro technique was born.